Wednesday, 20 April 2016

 Department/Phone #:

-you can renew your plate this year.
-You need to find a garage in your
+7. You received a notice with your automobile plate renewal notification that your car has to have an emissions test before you can renew your plate this year.
+You need to find a garage in your area that does emissions tests.

 Heading and level of government: